Goal-Oriented Real-Time Bayesian Inference for Linear Autonomous Dynamical Systems With Application to Digital Twins for

-\paragraph{Acknowledgements.} This research was supported in part by DOE ASCR grant DE-SC0023171 and DOD MURI grants FA9550-21-1-0084 and FA9550-24-1-0327.
-Supercomputing resources were provided by the Texas Advanced Computing Center (TACC) at The University of Texas at Austin on its \emph{Frontera}, \emph{Lonestar6}, \emph{Stampede3}, and \emph{Vista} systems, as well as by NERSC award ALCC-ERCAP0030671 at NERSC on its \emph{Perlmutter} system.
+This research was supported in part by DOE ASCR grant DE-SC0023171 and DOD MURI grants FA9550-21-1-0084 and FA9550-24-1-0327.
+Supercomputing resources were provided by the Texas Advanced Computing Center (TACC) at UT Austin on its \emph{Frontera}, \emph{Lonestar6}, \emph{Stampede3}, and \emph{Vista} systems, as well as by NERSC award ALCC-ERCAP0030671 at NERSC on its \emph{Perlmutter} system.
 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No.~DGE 2137420.
 We also thank Dr.~Milinda Fernando from The University of Texas at Austin for insightful discussions.

 [heading=bibintoc]